The Three Card System

 Why I Use Discover for the Danger Card

-This is the most important detail of my setup.
+It Pays to Discover: This is one of the most important details of my setup.

-Discover operates its own payment network, instead of relying on Visa or MasterCard.
-That means they see transactions directly rather than through an additional layer, which allows them to react more quickly when something unusual happens.
+Discover operates its own payment network instead of relying on Visa or MasterCard.
+That means Discover sees transactions directly rather than through an additional layer, which lets it react more quickly when something unusual happens.

 In practice, this shows up as faster fraud detection, quicker alerts, and faster declines on suspicious transactions.
 The difference isn’t always dramatic, but if I’m intentionally exposing a card to higher-risk situations, I want the one that responds the fastest.

-And based on my experience, Discover has been very solid in that role.
+Based on my experience, Discover has been very reliable in that role.

 A Small but Important Detail